Millinocket Marathon & Half

 *Sea to Summit Race Series (S2S)— If you signed up for Millinocket via S2S, you will need to use your MDI Registration Portal to switch race distances.
 (Click HERE for more info.)

-Due to our race weekend production schedule, registration changes (e.g., switching from one race to another) will only be permitted until 11:59PM ET on November 1st.
-No exceptions, sorry!
+Due to our race weekend production schedule, race distance changes will only be permitted until 11:59PM ET on November 1st.
+After November 1st you will need to make any changes in-person at bib pick-up.

 return to FAQ menu